 The next step was obtaining a grant to install the structures in the upper part of the main lagoon (lowest section of the river).
 After three failed attempts CRSA obtained a $360,000.00 grant from the California State Coastal Conservancy.
 These were funds transferred from a settlement agreement between Cal Am and National Marine Fisheries Service and dedicated to helping steelhead on the Carmel River.
 Part of the $360,000.00 grant was matching funds of $23,000.00 from CRSA.

-With California State Parks as the willing property owner, CRSA has organized a team to complete this work: Central Coast Salmon Enhancement will provide permitting and administrative duties, Stillwater Science will provide engineering, California Conservation Corps will do the actual construction, Siller Helicopters will air-lift the structures from the construction area to the river, and MEarth will revegetate the construction area when everything is complete.
+With California State Parks as the willing property owner, CRSA organized a team to complete this work: Central Coast Salmon Enhancement to provide permitting and administrative duties, Stillwater Science to provide engineering, California Conservation Corps to do the actual construction, Siller Helicopters to air-lift the structures from the construction area to the river, and MEarth to revegetate the construction area when everything is complete.